joshua-daniel-lee/erddap/ERDDAP_OandM_Technical_Report.md

 ### Option 2: Hybrid Approach (Balanced Modernization)

+**Note**: This approach is complementary to Enhanced Monolith, not mutually exclusive.
+See Option 2B below for the recommended combined approach.

 **Concept**: Separate UI from data engine, modernize UI independently while keeping battle-tested data core.

 ```